 - Senior swag

-- Diploma (for Faithful Scholar’s members) and cover (for all)
+- Diploma (for Faithful Scholar’s members only)

 - Join Faithful Scholars (and receive your own hand holding guidance counselor!)